 Salt and pepper

 1 - If you have a gas hob, light 2 rings and place the peppers straight onto the flame.
 Using tongs, turn regularly until the skin is black all over.
 Pop into plastic food bags, seal and leave to cool.
 If you don't have a gas hob, rub in a little olive oil and roast in a hot oven until collapsed.
-Put into the food bags, seal and allow to cool.
+Again, place into the food bags, seal and allow to cool.

 2 - Once cooled, peel off the skin and discard the stalks and seeds.
 Pop into a food processor along with the chillies and garlic.